-Operator: Good day, everyone, and welcome to today's program.
+Operator: Good day everyone and welcome to today's program.
 At this time, all participants are in a listen-only mode.
-Later, you will have the opportunity to ask questions during the question-and-answer session.
-Please note this call may be recorded.
-I'll be standing by if you should need any assistance.
+Later you will have the opportunity to ask questions during the question-and-answer session.

-It is now my pleasure to turn the conference over to Lee McEntire.
+It is now my pleasure to turn the conference over to Mr. Lee McEntire.
+Please go ahead.

-Lee McEntire - IR: Good morning everybody on the phone as well as the webcast.
-Thanks for joining us this morning.
-Before I turn the call over to Brian and Bruce, let me just remind you we may make forward-looking statements today and further information on those please refer to the website and our SEC filings about our forward-looking statements information.
-So without further ado let me turn it over to Brian our CEO.
+Lee McEntire - IR: Thank you.
+Good morning thanks for joining us on the web as well as the phone this morning.
+Before I turn the call over to CEO Brian Moynihan and CFO Bruce Thompson, let me just say that we may make some forward-looking statements for details on those I'll refer you to our Page 24 and 25 in our earnings deck material either the website or our SEC filings.

-Brian T. Moynihan - CEO: Thanks Lee.
-Good morning, to all of you and thank you for joining us to review our fourth quarter results.
+Brian T. Moynihan - CEO: Thank you Lee.
+Good morning everyone and thank you for joining us to review the first quarter results.

 As you can see from our numbers we report a loss this quarter.
 That loss reflects the cost of resolving more of our legacy mortgage issues as well as adding reserves primarily to previously disclosed legacy mortgage related matters.